tferrari92/automate-all-the-things/README.md

 This service connection is required for our Azure DevOps pipelines to be able to push images to your DockerHub registry.

-1. Go back to Azure DevOps and open your project.
-2. Go to Project settings on the left side menu (bottom-left corner).
-3. On the left side menu, under "Pipelines", select "Service connections".
-4. Click on "Create service connection".
+1. While on the "Service connections" screen, click on "New service connection" on the top-right.
-5. Select "Docker Registry".
+5. Select "Docker Registry", click "Next".
 6. Under "Registry type" select "Docker Hub".
 7. Input your Docker ID and Password.
 8. Under "Service connection name", write "dockerhub".